 Postpartum Essentials for Comfort

-• Large Insulated Water Bottle (32-40 oz) – $15-25.
-You need to drink constantly while breastfeeding.
-A big bottle with a straw means you can drink one-handed while nursing.
+• Large Insulated Water Bottle (32-40 oz) – ~$15-25.
 Keep one at every feeding spot.

-• Waterproof Mattress Pad Protectors (2-pack) – $15.
-For your bed.
-Postpartum bleeding, milk leaks, and baby spit-up will happen at night.
-These save your mattress and your sanity.
+• Waterproof Mattress Protectors (2-pack) – ~$15.
+For bleeding, leaks, and spit-up at night.

 Hospital vs Home: What to Prepare